You Can Learn Tokenization End-to-End with Reinforcement Learning: Theory Method

 Summing the above rewards to produce advantages still suffers from too high a variance and due to the reward attribution problem.
 A common solution to this problem for long-horizon RL is to apply time discounting to the rewards when computing advantages: introducing a small amount of bias into the policy gradient to massively reduce the variance.
 Intuitively, this decouples the advantages given to far away parts of the sequence, giving us many approximately independent training stimuli for the token boundaries per sequence.

 In our experiments, we use a discount factor of $\gamma = 0.99$.

-\paragraph{Batch-relative advantages}
+\textbf{Batch-relative advantages}

 Our $G_i$ values tend to be positive as the final-layer model $p_{\theta}$ tends to outperform the early-exit model $p_{\theta}^{early}$.
 This bias depends on the token index, with the gap being larger for later token indices.
-To remedy this, we leverage that during batched training we in fact have a batch of $B$ such values $G_{i,1} \dots G_{i,B}$ for a given forward/backward pass, for $B$ separate sequences.
-These can be used to center the advantage estimates:
+To remedy this, we leverage that during batched training we in fact have $B$ such values $G_{i,1} \dots G_{i,B}$ for a given forward/backward pass, which can be used to center the advantage estimates:

 This gives the final policy loss, whose gradient approximates the right hand term of equation (\ref{eq:loss_breakdown}):